Garden Waste Collection

 Will this scheme apply to village halls, community centres, churches and other such facilities?

 Yes it will as the Council has adopted a no concessions approach.

 Can my garden waste be collected from my door?

 If you are eligible for assisted collections (because you have difficulties moving the waste), you will also receive assisted collections for garden waste.
-Request an assisted collection.
+Complete the assisted collection form.